 Further information about what we can accept for PGCE students is available in our Qualifications FAQ document.

-Candidates with non-UK qualifications who have already had their qualifications checked at interview or signing day do not need to bring their certificates again.
+Candidates with non-UK qualifications who have already had their qualifications checked at interview or orientation day do not need to bring their certificates again.

 Carlisle and Lancaster are good places to live and study.
 Lively city centres combine with vibrant social scenes and both are close to the Lakes, countryside and coast.

-Penrith is right on the doorstep of the Lake District National Park with our campus just outside the quaint market town.
+Ambleside is right in the heart of the Lake District National Park.
 Living costs are relatively cheap compared to most of the UK so all are a good choice for that reason too.

 Living in Carlisle

 There is a range of accommodation with private landlords available.

 Please visit Cumbria StudentPad for more details.
 We are updating availability on StudentPad everyday so keep checking.
 Halls in Carlisle are full.
 For more information contact the Accommodation Officer direct on 01228 616206.

 .
 Please contact the Accommodation Officer direct on 01524 384336.

 Living in Ambleside